ChineduImoh/smooth-line-graph/README.md

 ### Time graph

-Using the `<TimeGraph />` component with the same props as with `<LineGraph />` plus an additional `startTime` prop, will render a time series with a horizontal time axis.
+Including an additional `startTime` prop, will render a time series with a horizontal time axis.

 Note that `startTime` and all the X-series values for the lines should be UNIX timestamps (i.e. the number of seconds since the UNIX epoch).